-Store Model Generates Industry-Leading Store Economics and Strong Returns.
+Store Model Generates Favorable Store Economics and Strong Returns.
 We believe our store model offering entertainment, food and beverages provides certain benefits in comparison to traditional restaurant concepts, as reflected by our average store revenues of \$10.1 million and average Store-level EBITDA margins of 25.9% for comparable stores in fiscal 2013.
 Our entertainment offerings have low variable costs and produced gross margins of 85.4% for fiscal 2013.
 With approximately half of our revenues from entertainment, we have less exposure than traditional restaurant concepts to food costs, which represented only 8.6% of our revenues in fiscal 2013.
 Our business model generates strong cash flow that we can use to execute our growth strategy.
-We believe the combination of our Store-level margins, our refined new store formats and the fact that our stores open with high volumes that drive margins in year one will help us achieve our targeted average year one cash-on-cash returns in excess of 35% for both our large format and small format store openings, although there is no guarantee such results will occur.
+We believe the combination of our Store-level margins, our refined new store formats and the fact that our stores open with high volumes that drive margins in year one will help us achieve our targeted average year one cash-on-cash returns in excess of 35% and five-year average cash-on-cash returns in excess of 25% for both our large format and small format store openings, although there is no guarantee such results will occur.
 The 14 stores that we have opened since the beginning of 2008 (that have been open for more than 12 months) have generated average year one cash-on-cash returns of 39.6%.
-For stores opened since 2009 that have been open for more than 12 months, we have also experienced an increase in average year one cash-on-cash returns of 52.4%.
+For stores opened since 2009 that have been open for more than 12 months, we have also experienced an increase in average year one cash-on-cash returns, by vintage, including our six stores opened in fiscal 2011 and fiscal 2012, which have generated average year one cash-on-cash returns of 52.4%.

 Commitment to Customer Satisfaction.
 We aim to enhance our combination of food, beverage and entertainment offerings through our service philosophy of providing a high quality and consistent customer experience through dedicated training and development of our team members and a corporate culture that encourages employee engagement.
 As a result, we have experienced significant improvement in our Guest Satisfaction Survey results since we began the surveys in 2007.
 In 2013, 82.0% of respondents to our Guest Satisfaction Survey rated us "Top Box" (score of 5 out of a possible 5) in "Overall Experience" and 83.8% of respondents rated us "Top Box" in "Intent to Recommend."
 In 2007, 44.0% of respondents rated us "Top Box" in "Overall Experience" and 64.8% of respondents rated us "Top Box" in "Intent to Recommend."
 We utilize our loyalty program to market directly to members with promotional emails and location-based marketing.
 Through our loyalty program, we email offers and coupons to members and notify them of new games, food, drinks and local events.
 In addition, members can earn game play credits based on the dollar amount of qualifying purchases at our stores.
 We expect that as our loyalty program grows it will be an important method of maintaining customers' connection with our brand and further drive customer satisfaction.